The Villainess poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Sook-hee brutally massacres an entire building of gangsters in a visceral first-person action sequence, establishing her as a highly trained killing machine driven by vengeance..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Sook-hee discovers she's pregnant with Joong-sang's child while imprisoned by the agency, forcing her to accept their deal to secure a future for her daughter..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 63 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Hyun-soo proposes marriage to Sook-hee and she accepts, representing a false victory - she believes she's achieved the impossible balance between her two worlds and can finally have the normal life she craves., fundamentally raising what's at risk.
+Structural examination shows that this crucial beat Hyun-soo proposes marriage to Sook-hee and she accepts, representing a false victory - she believes she's achieved the impossible balance between her two worlds and can finally have the normal life she craves., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 102 minutes initiates the final act resolution at 79% of the runtime.
 Sook-hee discovers that her original trainer was the one who orchestrated everything, including Joong-sang's fake death.
 She synthesizes a new truth: she can't escape violence by hiding from it - she must end the cycle by destroying those who created her., demonstrating the transformation achieved throughout the journey.